wombleton/gitlaw-nz/acts/T/Taranaki Scholarships Trust Board Act 1957.md

     (2) No money shall be withdrawn from any such account, except by authority of the Board and by cheque signed by such person or persons as the Board from time to time, subject to any requirements of the Auditor-General, may authorise.

-    Section 20(2): amended, on 1 July 2001, pursuant to [section 52][45] of the Public Audit Act 2001 (2001 No 10).
+    Section 20(2): amended, on 1 July 2001, pursuant to [section 52][50] of the Public Audit Act 2001 (2001 No 10).

-##### 21 Accounts
+##### 21 Accounting records must be kept

+*   (1) The Board must ensure that there are kept at all times accounting records that---

+    *   (a) correctly record the transactions of the Board; and

+    *   (b) will enable the Board to ensure that the financial statements of the Board comply with this Act; and

+    *   (c) will enable the financial statements of the Board to be readily and properly audited.

+    (2) The Board must establish and maintain a satisfactory system of control of those accounting records.

+    (3) The accounting records must be kept---

+    *   (a) in written form in English; or

+    *   (b) in a form or manner in which they are easily accessible and convertible into written form in English.

+    Section 21: replaced, on 1 April 2014, by [section 125][33] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 21A Financial statements must be prepared

+*   (1) The Board must ensure that, within 5 months after the end of the financial year, financial statements that comply with generally accepted accounting practice are---

+    *   (a) completed in relation to the Board and that financial year; and

+    *   (b) dated and signed on behalf of the Board by 2 members of the Board.

+    (2) The financial year of the Board ends on the date that the Board may from time to time determine.

+    Section 21A: inserted, on 1 April 2014, by [section 125][33] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

+##### 21B Financial statements must be audited

-*   (1) The Board must keep full and correct accounts of all money received and expended by it.
+*   (1) The Board must ensure that the financial statements of the Board are audited.

-    (1A) The Board is a public entity as defined in [section 4][46] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.
+    (2) The Board is a public entity as defined in [section 4][51] of the Public Audit Act 2001 and, in accordance with that Act, the Auditor-General is its auditor.

-    (2) The Board shall, as soon as practicable after the end of any financial year ending with such date as the Board may from time to time determine, cause its accounts for that year to be balanced, and full and true statements and accounts of all the money received and expended by it in that year and of its assets and liabilities at the end of that year, to be prepared and submitted to the Auditor-General.

-    Section 21(1): replaced, on 1 July 2001, by [section 53][47] of the Public Audit Act 2001 (2001 No 10).

-    Section 21(1A): inserted, on 1 July 2001, by [section 53][47] of the Public Audit Act 2001 (2001 No 10).
+    Section 21B: inserted, on 1 April 2014, by [section 125][33] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 21(2): amended, on 1 July 2001, pursuant to [section 52][45] of the Public Audit Act 2001 (2001 No 10).

 ##### 22 Annual report to Minister

-*   (1) The Board shall, within 1 month after the receipt of the accounts certified by the Auditor-General, furnish to the Minister of Education a report of its proceedings and operations for its preceding financial year, together with a copy of its accounts for that year as so certified.
+*   The Board must, within 1 month after the receipt of the audit report on the financial statements, provide to the Minister of Education a report of its proceedings and operations for its preceding financial year, a copy of its financial statements for that year, and a copy of the audit report.

-    (2) A copy of the said report and accounts shall be forwarded to the Universities Entrance Board.

-    Section 22(1): amended, on 1 July 2001, pursuant to [section 52][45] of the Public Audit Act 2001 (2001 No 10).

-    Section 22(2): amended, on 1 January 1962, by section 5(2)(b) of the Taranaki Scholarships Trust Board Amendment Act 1961 (1961 No 63).
+    Section 22: replaced, on 1 April 2014, by [section 125][33] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

 ##### 23 Repeals